Way of the Li Family: Names

-Two other names with the Classical Chinese grammatical possessive marker zhī (之) were Lijia zhi dao (李家之道, Li Family's Way) and Lishi zhi dao (李氏之道, Li Clan's Way).
+Two other names with the Classical Chinese grammatical possessive marker (之) were (李家之道) and (李氏之道, lit.
+'Li Clan's Way').

-The surname Li is associated with Daoism, for instance the fangshi ("master of methods") and alchemist Li Shaojun (fl.
-133 BCE), the astronomer and historian Li Chunfeng (602-670), and the philosopher Li Rong (fl.
-658-663).
+The surname Li is associated with Daoism, for instance the ('master of methods') and alchemist Li Shaojun, the astronomer and historian Li Chunfeng (602–670), and the philosopher Li Rong (fl.
+658–663).
 Laozi's personal name is traditionally said to have been Li Er (李耳), and the Li family claims to be patrilineally descended from him.
-The House of Li was the ruling family of the Western Liang (400-421) and Tang dynasty (618-907).
+The House of Li was the ruling family of the Western Liang (400–421) and Tang dynasty (618–907).